Back From the Dead: When a Zombie (aka, a ‘Reappearing Ex’) Attacks

 Now, with that said, I’ll go ahead and assume that you have your own reasons for considering this potential

 zombie apocalypse re-connection (you do mention an extensive history.)
-I’ll also assume that you’re only interested in reconnecting platonically.
-There’s one part of your letter that still gives me pause:
+I’ll also assume you’re only interested in reconnecting platonically.

 Also, I can’t help but notice that you didn’t mention how your fiance feels about this.
 Does he think it’s a good idea?
 Does he know that your ex has recently tried to get in touch?
 I’d hate for you to jeopardize your current happy engagement over keeping unnecessary secrets, so if you haven’t already, I think you should talk with your fiance about all of this.